'We're not going to be silent': Why scientists are marching this weekend

 Paul isn't sure if the march will change anything.
 But she's hoping for strength in numbers.

 "Hopefully it sends a very powerful message to the legislative branch: This is very important; this matters and we vote," she said.
-"I hope that they see that science is important and we're not being to be silent.
+"I hope that they see that science is important and we're not going to be silent.
 We're going to keep fighting."